0xBlackSonic/PedersenHash/README.md

 \langle M_i \rangle P_i = enc(m_0) P_i \quad + \quad enc(m_1) 2^5P_i \quad + \quad enc(m_2) 2^{10}P_i \quad + \quad...
 $$

-$\langle M_i \rangle$ determines how many times a basis point $P_i$ will be added to itself or substract depending on the sign of the coefficient.
+$\langle M_i \rangle$ determines how many times a basis point $P_i$ will be added or subtracted to itself depending on the sign of the coefficient.

 We do this for each segment to reach the final point summing them all together.

-So we define the Pedersen hash of M as
+So we define the Pedersen hash of $M$ as:

 $$
 H(M) = \langle M_0 \rangle \cdot P_0 + \langle M_1 \rangle \cdot P_1 + \langle M_2 \rangle \cdot P_2 + ... + \langle M_l \rangle \cdot P_l